 Getting credit toward loan rehabilitation

-If you had previously defaulted on your federal student loans and entered into an agreement to rehabilitate your loan by making nine monthly payments, all of your suspended payments will count.
+However, if you’ve previously defaulted on your federal student loans and entered into a new rehabilitation loan agreement by making nine monthly payments, all your suspended payments will count.

 Loan servicers have been instructed not to report borrowers to credit bureaus as delinquent while their payments have been suspended.